• 13+ French

 • Oxbridge Preparation

-I have been a tutor for the Music Faculty in Oxford in 2018 and 2020, teaching French baroque opera (C17th and C18th), Music Thought and Scholarship, and Historically Informed Performance to undergraduate students.
+I have been a Tutor and Lecturer in France and in Music at the University of Oxford since 2018.
 Before that (2013-2016), I have regularly given private courses to individuals who sought to strengthen specific disciplines (French language, French literature, history, and philosophy in particular).